How to Utilize Update in Unity

 2. Avoid Expensive Calculations

 As mentioned previously, since the Update is called once per frame, it's important to avoid performing expensive calculations that could impact performance.
-For example, if you have a complex algorithm that takes a long time to execute, you might consider moving it to a separate thread or breaking it up into smaller chunks that can be executed over multiple frames.
+For example, if there is a complex algorithm that takes a long time to execute, it might be better to move it to a separate thread or break it up into smaller chunks that can be executed over multiple frames.

 3. Use FixedUpdate for Physics

-If you're working with physics in your game, it's recommended to use the FixedUpdate function instead of Update.
+When working with physics in the game, it's recommended to use the FixedUpdate function instead of Update.
 FixedUpdate is called at a fixed rate, which is determined by the physics time step, and is designed to handle physics calculations like collision detection and rigid body movement.
-Using FixedUpdate for physics calculations can help ensure that your game physics behaves consistently and accurately across different frame rates.
+Using FixedUpdate for physics calculations can help ensure that the game physics behaves consistently and accurately across different frame rates.

 4. Consider Using Coroutines

-If you need to perform an update that isn't tied to the frame rate, you might consider using a Coroutine instead of an Update.
-Coroutines allow you to pause the execution of a function for a specified amount of time, allowing you to perform time-based updates like spawning enemies or delaying an animation.
+To perform an update that isn't tied to the frame rate, it might be better to use a Coroutine instead of an Update.
+Coroutines provide the functionality to pause the execution of a function for a specified amount of time, subsequently allowing it to perform time-based updates like spawning enemies or delaying an animation.

 IEnumerator SpawnEnemy() {